Babihac/lux-test-task/README.md

 # Description

-Test task containing server and client for guess a word game I could only tested it on Linux with ARM64, but I created build with this configuration:
+Test task containing server and client for guess a word game I could only tested it on darwin/arm64, but I created build with this configuration:

 ```bash
  GOOS=linux GOARCH=amd64  go build -o